Hamiltonian and Diffeomorphism Constraints Generalized for Timelike and Spacelike 3+1 Foliation: Generalized SO(2,1)-SO(3) Rotational Constraint

 \section{Generalized SO(2,1)-SO(3) Rotational Constraint}

-The spacelike foliation rotational constraint is well known \cite{Thiemann}.
-In this chapter we will obtain a new rotational constraint for timelike ADM foliation with $SO(2,1)$ structure group.
-The timelike 3+1 foliation in coordinate-momentum variables $( q_{ab}, P^{cd})$ requires only one change: $s=<N, N> = 1$ instead of $s=<N, N> = -1$, where N is a length of vectors normal to foliation.
-The rest is the same as in spacelike 3+1 foliation \cite{Thiemann} until we pass to Sen-Ashtekar-Barbero-Immirzi variables.
-So, we start with $( q_{ab}, P^{cd})$ and introduce the $SO(2,1)$ Sen-Ashtekar-Barbero-Immirzi variables in a canonical way.
+In this section we will obtain a new rotational constraint for timelike ADM foliation with $SO(2,1)$ structure group.
+We begin with $( q_{ab}, P^{cd})$ and introduce the $SO(2,1)$ Sen-Ashtekar-Barbero-Immirzi variables in a canonical way.
 On four dimensional Lorentz manifold with 3+1 timelike foliation we introduce a bundle space with triads invariant with respect to $SO(2,1)$ rotation. \\ ,where $\eta_{ij}$ is Minkowski $R^3_{1,2}$ metric $\eta_{ij}= Diag(-1,1,1)$ \\[2ex] We introduce an electric flux variable as a weight one density:

-We will use the notation $q = |\det(e^i_a)|^2$\\[2ex] We then introduce $K^i_a$ one-form in a little different way than in a spacelike case (notice $\eta_{ij}$):
+We will use the notation $q = -|\det(e^i_a)|^2$\\[2ex] We then introduce $K^i_a$ one-form in a little different way than in a spacelike case (notice $\eta_{ij}$):

 satisfying modified rotational constraint, again notice $\eta_{ij}$:

 By using ($\ref{E}$) we can rewrite it as:

 or by raising indices a and b we obtain the form: